NHS racism making doctors 'anxious and depressed'

 Dr Harlow isn't alone.

-A new report from the British Medical Association (BMA), shared exclusively with BBC News, has found that 76% of respondents have experienced racism at work.
+A new report from the British Medical Association (BMA) - shared exclusively with BBC News - has found that 76% of respondents have experienced racism at work.
 About 60% say it has affected their mental health.

 More than 2,000 people took part in an online survey which formed part of the report, and was open to all UK doctors in medical workplaces.
 About 66% of people who responded were from ethnic minorities.

-About 40% of the NHS's 123,000 doctors are from minority backgrounds, compared with about 13.8% of the general population.
+About 40% of the NHS's 123,000 doctors are from minority backgrounds, compared with approximately 13.8% of the general population.

 BMA chairman Chaand Nagpaul warns of a mental health crisis among doctors - and that by making medics anxious and depressed, racism is putting patient safety at risk too.